mano-at-sdsc/published-documentation/TableInfo:-file_describes_collection.tsv.md

+Association between a file and a collection it describes

 If populated, `file_describes_collection.tsv` will contain one row for every file that describes an entire collection defined by your program.

 All fields are required: this table can be empty (header-row only), but any non-header rows must leave no fields blank.